-During the 2015 financial year, and pursuant to the trust deeds, the trustees have approved expenditure on its major projects amounting to R9,6 million (2014: R6,9 million) and have committed themselves to spending a further R15,1 million, details of which are as follows:
+During the 2016 financial year, and pursuant to the trust deeds, the trustees have approved expenditure on its major projects amounting to R13,8 million (2015: R9,6 million) and have committed themselves to spending a further R37,6 million on these and other projects, details of which are as follows:

 The Assore Employee Trust